Runshi-Yang/CSC413-Final/README.md

 Final project CSC413: Neural networks and Deep Learning

-The project was completed by Runshi Yang, Evianne Rovers, and Kevin Umaiyalan.
+The project was completed by Evianne Rovers, Runshi Yang and Kevin Umaiyalan.

 In this repository, you will find the following notebooks corresponding to the different models we developed: